JamesRandall/voxel-builder/README.md

 or they won't merge, the only solution is to merge meshes before exporting to GLB.

-:: Real-time renderer is not supported on mobile devices
 :: Real-time renderer does not support multi-material Postponed to future
 ```